BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 ## Today
 * when deploying nixos and rebooting wait for ssh
 * consider `tekton`
+* build on target host - source is there -> s3 ec2 will be faster than local ec2
+* ability to filter namespace and files when applying kubernetes resources
 * add depends_on to bootstrap - changing instance should rerun bootstrap
 * config generation
 * expose kibana - separate chart - test on eks